efexen/jquery-character-counter/README.md

 The plugin adds a paragraph element with class of **"character_counter"**.
 The count is updated on the keyup event and if the input exceeds the maximum length specified a class of **"invalid"** is added to the paragraph element.

 There is no styling whatsoever applied to the element to allow for you to add your own custom styling based on the 2 classes.

+Copyright 2013 Ville Hellman.
+See MIT-LICENCE for details.